yahayuta/star_shooter/README.md

 ### Damage and Repairs

-Your ship has five critical systems that can be damaged by enemy fire or collisions with asteroids:
+Your ship has three critical systems that can be damaged by enemy fire or collisions with asteroids:

 *   **Radar:** Damage to the radar will cause it to malfunction.
 At moderate damage, it may flicker or only show your position.
 At critical damage, it will be completely disabled.
 *   **Computer:** A damaged computer will affect your ability to warp.
 At moderate damage, you will lose the ability to perform targeted warps.
 At critical damage, all warp functions will be disabled.
 *   **Engine:** Engine damage will reduce your ship's speed and maneuverability.
 At critical damage, your ship will be unable to move.
-*   **Life Support:** Damage to your life support system will cause your energy to drain at a faster rate.
-*   **Targeting Computer:** A damaged targeting computer will reduce the accuracy of your weapons.

-To repair your systems and replenish your energy and missiles, you must dock at a friendly **starbase** (indicated by a blue square on the galactic map).
+To repair your systems and replenish your fuel, shields, and missiles, you must dock at a friendly **starbase** (indicated by a blue square on the galactic map).

 ### Sector Types